8 Fun Ways to Wear Jumbo Box Braids

 Step 8: Rub on some styling oil.

 The plaits on jumbo box braids usually already end up with a pretty gleam.
-For more standout shine, however, a hair oil, such as Nexxus Oil Infinite Nourishing Hair Oil, can help.
+Add a bit of styling oil to add some extra sheen.

-Jumbo box braids can be left in for weeks at a time, so a dry shampoo, such as TRESemmé Fresh Start Basic Care Dry Shampoo, can help refresh your scalp while you skip the washes.
+Jumbo box braids can be left in for weeks at a time, so a dry shampoo, such as Suave Hair Refresher Dry Shampoo, can help refresh your scalp while you skip the washes.
 Remember to spritz at least 12” from your head (or until your arms form a capital letter “L”) to avoid any telltale white flakes on your scalp.

 Jumbo Box Braid Styles: 8 Ways to Wear the Look

 There are so many ways to wear and style jumbo box braids.
 Trust us, from unique colors to updos to Bantu knots; there are practically endless ways you can sport this jumbo braided look.
 Keep scrolling for eight ways to wear jumbo box braids: